seapagan/sqliter-py/README.md

 projects.
 It is NOT asynchronous and does not support complex queries (at this time).

-Note also that structures like `list`, `dict`, `set` etc are not supported **at this time** as field types, since SQLite does not have a native column type for these.
-I will look at implementing these in the future, probably by serializing them to JSON or pickling them and storing in a text field.
-For now, you can actually do this manually when storing and retrieving data.

 The ideal use case is more for Python CLI tools that need to store data in a database-like format without needing to learn SQL or use a full ORM.

-> [!NOTE]
+> [!IMPORTANT]
 > This project is still in the early stages of development and is lacking some
 > planned functionality.
 Please use with caution.
+>
+> Also, structures like `list`, `dict`, `set` etc are not supported **at this
+> time** as field types, since SQLite does not have a native column type for
+> these.
+I will look at implementing these in the future, probably by
+> serializing them to JSON or pickling them and storing in a text field.
+For
+> now, you can actually do this manually when creating your Model (use `TEXT` or
+> `BLOB` fields), then serialize before saving after and retrieving data.
 >
 > See the [TODO](TODO.md) for planned features and improvements.